-Once you are granted a permanent visa you can apply for citizenship after 12 months, provided you have resided in Australia for the four years prior to applying.
-It can take ten months or more for applications to be approved and attend a citizenship ceremony.
+Once you are granted a permanent visa you can apply for citizenship after 12 months, provided you have resided in Australia for four years immediately prior to applying.
+It can take 10 to 12 months or more for applications to be approved and attend a citizenship ceremony.